pokt-network/poktroll/docusaurus/docs/operate/infrastructure/localnet.md

    1. Creates a new `localnet_config.yaml` if it doesn't exist.
 Updates it with default values if new ones are introduced.
    2. Depending on the configuration in `localnet_config.yaml`, uses Helm charts from the local [helm-charts](https://github.com/pokt-network/helm-charts)repository or downloads Helm charts from our Helm chart repository (`https://pokt-network.github.io/helm-charts/`).
    3. Compiles the `poktrolld` binary from the source code.
-   4. Using values from `localnet_config.yaml`, provisions an observability stack (Grafana, Prometheus, Loki), a validator, AppGate servers, RelayMiners, etc.
+   4. Using values from `localnet_config.yaml`, provisions an observability stack (Grafana, Prometheus, Loki), a validator, PATH Gateways, RelayMiners, etc.
 4. With `make localnet_up` continually running in the background, `tilt` monitors for code changes and re-compiles the binary when a code change is detected.
 After the new binary is built, it is pushed to the containers and all processes restart.

 ## Troubleshooting